ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 As to the Access Token Request that DEV1 sends to AS, the following applies.

-* The "aud" and "scope" parameters are used as defined in {{RFC9200}}, and according to the transport profile of ACE used by DEV1 and DEV2.
+* The "aud" and "scope" parameters are used as defined in {{RFC9200}}, and according to the profile of ACE used by DEV1 and DEV2.

   In particular, "aud" specifies an identifier of DEV2, while "scope" specifies access rights that DEV1 wishes to obtain for accessing protecting resources at DEV2.